kbridenhaag/indonesia.nl/src/en/visa.md

 3. Undergo a PCR test on arrival and follow the mandatory quarantine procedures at one of the designated hotels near your point of entry, under the following
 conditions:

+#### Quarantine for 7 x 24 hours for foreign travellers who have received one dose of the vaccine.

+If the foreign traveller does not have received the second dose, they will receive a vaccination at the quarantine location after the results of the second PCR test, under the following conditions:
+- Foreigners between 12 – 17 years
+- Holders of diplomatic/service residence permits
+- Holders of Limited and Permanent Residence Permits (KITAS/KITAP)

-- Quarantine for 5 x 24 hours for foreign travellers who have received the second dose of vaccine;
+#### Quarantine for 5 x 24 hours for foreign travellers who have received the second dose of vaccine;

-- Quarantine for 3 x 24 hours for foreign travellers who have received the third dose of vaccine; or
+#### Quarantine for 3 x 24 hours for foreign travellers who have received the third dose of vaccine; or

-- For foreign travellers under 18 years of age the duration of quarantine follows provisions that apply to parents or caregiver/travel companion.
+#### For foreign travellers under 18 years of age the duration of quarantine follows provisions that apply to parents or caregiver/travel companion.

 4. A second PCR test must be carried out, under the following conditions:
+- On the 6th day of quarantine for foreign travellers who quarantine with a duration of 7 x 24 hours; or
 - On the 4th day of quarantine for foreign travellers who quarantine with a duration of 5 x 24 hours; or
 - On the morning of the 3rd day of quarantine for foreign travellers who quarantine with a duration of 3 x 24 hours.
 5. It is recommended to register your vaccination you have received abroad through the following website of the Indonesian Ministry of Health:
 [https://vaksinln.dto.kemkes.go.id/sign/in](https://vaksinln.dto.kemkes.go.id/sign/in)